Industrial Pendant Light - Ambiance & Style above your Dining Table

 Copper and Brass

-Edison Bulbs: Visible Filaments
+Edison Lamps: Visible Filaments

-Industrial Pendant Light Above the Dining Table
+Industrial Pendant Light above the Dining Table

 - Height: Hang the bottom of the lamp 60–75 cm above the tabletop.
 Lower gives more intimacy but less light over the table; higher gives more light but less atmosphere.

 - Size: The lamp must be proportionate to the table.
-A lamp that is too small above a large table looks lost; a lamp that is too large above a small table overwhelms the space.
+A lamp that is too small above a large table looks lost; a lamp that is too large above a small table dominates the space.

 Combinations with Industrial Dining Tables